 The Regional Transit Service provides public transportation services to eight counties in upstate New York, including Ontario County.
 Public transportation access for the Middle Cheshire Road corridor is limited.
 The only bus stop along the corridor is located at the Thompson Hospital complex.
 The bus stop does not contain a shelter and there is limited directional signage guiding users to this location.
-There are two bus routes that connect to this bus stop - Routes 252 and 250.
 Bus Route 252 provides service to the Ontario County Complex weekdays and weekends from 6:30 AM to 6:00 PM.
-Bus Route 250 provides service throughout the City of Canandaigua on weekdays and weekends.